Ricardinho (futsal player, born 1985)

 adding another individual achievement to his World Cup Golden Shoe award for top scorer that he had been awarded with the previous edition in 2016.
 This distinction was strongly associated with his contributions to help Portugal win the 2021 World Cup.
 Ricardinho captained his Portuguese national team to the first two of their back-to-back-to-back international trophies during the late 2010s and early 2020s, the country's first major honors: the UEFA Futsal Euro 2018 and the 2021 FIFA Futsal World Cup.

+Style of play

-Ricardinho is lauded by his defensive quality and workrate, which is very uncommon for a player of such significant offensive prowess, making him very well-rounded.
-For all his achievements and quality displays, he has been regarded by some experts as the greatest futsal player of all time.
+Ricardinho is lauded for his defensive quality, in addition to his offensive prowess.
+He has been regarded by some experts as the greatest futsal player of all time.